This no frills black beans and sausage is an easy recipe that is the perfect meal for when you want a hearty dinner without a lot of fuss.

 Cover with plastic wrap and leave on the counter to soak for at least 8 hours.

 Once the beans have been soaked for 8 hours, there should be very little water left.
-Again rinse them in a colander and add to a large stockpot.
+Again rinse them in a colander and add them to a large stockpot.